pali101/-P2P/README.md

 # μP2P

 ## Process Flow Diagrams
-The process flow of interactions between the client, server, and smart contract is described in the following diagram:
+The process flow of interactions between the client, server, and smart contract is described in the following diagrams:

 ### Hash Chain-Based Scheme